chuanjiesun/network_device_default_credentials_collection/README.md

   It's a project to collect default credentials of network devices.
   ==================================================================

-  `At present the content from http://cirt.net/`
+  `At present the content comes from http://cirt.net/`

   ID     |   credentials    |   vendor    | product